SfC Home > Physical Science > Physics > Gravity >

 This equation can create some confusion because of the plus-or-minus sign.
 If the object is thrown downward, the plus (+) sign is used.
 If the object is thrown upward, the sign depends on the object's position with respect to the starting point.

-(See Derivation of Displacement-Time Gravity Equations for details of the derivations.)
+See Derivation of Displacement-Time Gravity Equations for details of the derivations.

-To determine the displacement required to reach a given velocity, start with the equations t = (v − vi)/g and y = gt2/2 + vit from the previous derivations to get:
+t = (v − vi)/g and y = gt2/2 + vit from the previous derivations to get:

 y = (v2 − vi2)/2g